anunez83/Hoover-API-Automation-Suite/README.md

 7. Upon completion the CLI will print an output of passes and failures.
 Failures will include more detailed information to highlight what caused the test(s) to fail.

 ## Known Issues
 1. The API **does not** appear to have a mechanism in place to remove patches from memory that have been cleaned.
-Because of this, any tests containing logic to validate the server response based on `"coords"` or `"patches"` will fail until the API is restarted.
+Because of this, any tests containing logic to validate the server response based on  `"patches"` will fail until the API is restarted.
+	* This can be seen utilizing the last scenario `The Hoover is navigated across the entirety of a 5x5 grid with each sector being defined as a dirt patch` which is commented out by default, but can be run to see how this affects the subsequent tests.
 2. If the Hoover starting `"coords"` begin on a dirt patch the current logic does not treat this as cleaned, until the Hoover traverses that sector again via the provided `"instructions"`
+3. The API accepts float data in the array for `"patches"` which I'm not sure is intended or a bug.
-3. A `java.lang.NullPointerException: null` error was seen in the API logs for the following scenarios:
+4. A `java.lang.NullPointerException: null` error was seen in the API logs for the following scenarios:
 	* Scenario('The network request payload is empty')
 	* Scenario('The network request payload has an empty "roomSize" array')
 	* Scenario('The network request payload has a lowercase "roomsize" key instead of being camel case')
-4. A `java.lang.ArrayIndexOutOfBoundsException: 0` error was seen in the API logs for the following scenario:
+5. A `java.lang.ArrayIndexOutOfBoundsException: 0` error was seen in the API logs for the following scenario:
 	* Scenario('The network request payload has an empty "roomSize" array')
-5. A `java.lang.ArrayIndexOutOfBoundsException: 1` error was seen in the API logs for the following scenario:
+6. A `java.lang.ArrayIndexOutOfBoundsException: 1` error was seen in the API logs for the following scenario:
 	* Scenario('The network request payload has only one value defined for the "roomSize" array')

 ## Recommended Improvements